Prolux1/MinecraftMarvelMod/README.md

 - **Vibranium Hammer**:
   - A powerful hammer that can break 9 blocks at a time (✅ Done).
-  - Make recipe with 2 Vibranium Reinforced Sticks and 3 Vibranium Blocks (❌ In development).
+  - Make recipe with 2 Vibranium Reinforced Sticks and 3 Vibranium Blocks (✅ Done).
   - Create a way to customize the range of Vibranium Hammer in exchange for valuable ressources or via an enchantment (❌ In development).

 - **Vibranium above Netherite**